mosesmwila/zeduniversity/README.md

 # zeduniversity
- Zed Univerisity is designed for Universties & Colleges
+ Zed Univerisity is a wordpress theme designed for Universties & Colleges.